The 20 Best X-Linked Dominant Scapuloperoneal Myopathy Doctors Near Me in New Mexico, US

 Languages Spoken:

-Javed Iqbal is a Neurologist in Las Cruces, New Mexico.
+Javed Iqbal is a Neurologist practicing medicine in Las Cruces, New Mexico.
 Dr. Iqbal is rated as an Advanced provider by MediFind in the treatment of X-Linked Dominant Scapuloperoneal Myopathy.
-His top areas of expertise are Seizures, Memory Loss, Migraine, Endoscopy, and Gallbladder Removal.
-Dr. Iqbal is currently accepting new patients.
+He is also highly rated in 114 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Memory Loss, Migraine, Endoscopy, and Gallbladder Removal.

 Advanced in X-Linked Dominant Scapuloperoneal Myopathy